calebjyang/AAConnect/docs/ADMIN_NATIVE_REFACTOR.md

 - Consider implementing admin status caching if needed
 - Watch for any performance impacts from client-side verification
 - Monitor native vs web platform performance differences
+- **Monitor auth listener behavior on iOS for any regression**

 ## Conclusion

 The refactoring successfully removes all server-side dependencies while maintaining security and functionality.
 The admin system now works seamlessly with native deployment while preserving all existing features and security measures.
 The addition of cross-platform Firebase integration ensures consistent behavior across web and native platforms without CORS issues.
+The critical iOS authentication fix with global React Context prevents infinite loading and ensures robust authentication across all platforms.